Reading Time: 6 minutes

-When you use crystal meth, both your mind and your body suffer greatly in a number of different ways.
+When you use crystal meth, both your mind and your body suffer in several different ways.
 There is distorted thinking, distorted memory, dysfunctional behavior and irrational activity.
-Meth addiction treatment works to eliminate methamphetamine withdrawal symptoms, provide counseling and therapy for psychological elements associated with the addiction and reintegrate the meth addict back into society as a fully functioning member who can stay clean and sober.
+Meth addiction treatment works to eliminate methamphetamine withdrawal symptoms, offers counseling and therapy to help you to understand the why behind your addiction and develop a prelapse prevention plan that supports long-term recovery.

-Various types of meth addiction treatment are available to provide users with the hope, help and guidance that they need to overcome meth addiction and make sobriety a reality.
+Meth addiction treatment is available to help users find the hope, help and guidance they need to overcome meth addiction and make sobriety a reality.

 What is Meth Addiction Treatment?